inouye-lab/starcraftdata-website/content/docs/_index.md

 date: '2023-06-01'
 type: book
 ---
 Welcome!
-This is the website for the StarCraftImage dataset from the paper: [StarCraftImage: A Dataset For Prototyping Spatial Reasoning Methods For Multi-Agent Environments](https://openaccess.thecvf.com/content/CVPR2023/html/Kulinski_StarCraftImage_A_Dataset_for_Prototyping_Spatial_Reasoning_Methods_for_Multi-Agent_CVPR_2023_paper.html)
+This is the documentation for the StarCraftImage dataset from the paper: [StarCraftImage: A Dataset For Prototyping Spatial Reasoning Methods For Multi-Agent Environments](https://openaccess.thecvf.com/content/CVPR2023/html/Kulinski_StarCraftImage_A_Dataset_for_Prototyping_Spatial_Reasoning_Methods_for_Multi-Agent_CVPR_2023_paper.html)

 ![StarCraftImageDataset Overview Figure](dataset-overview-figure.png)